WowWeeLabs/MiP-BLE-Protocol/README.md

 All of the available control commands are located in [the command document](MiP-Protocol.md)

+**Using MiP via the onboard UART port**

+MiP contains a UART serial port which can receive the same commands as the Bluetooth Low Energy receiver.
+After you connect to the TX & RX pins on the PCB you need to send the byte 0xFF, once this is sent you can send the commands as per the BLE documentation.

 **Exciting Projects**

 We always love to share great projects that are built off of our libraries, so far here are the ones we know about: